 - Add post caps.
 I used a little bit of wood glue to attach them.

 - Add hooks.
 First drill pilot holes, then screw in the hooks.
 I installed mine 2 inches below the bottom of the post caps.

 - Add string lights!
 I used a zip tie to attach the string lights to keep the line taut and prevent sagging.
-The first year we had the string lights I didn’t secure them with zip ties and they sagged down to an awkward height.
-If connecting more than one string, fold the cords back on themselves and secure with zip ties to keep the spacing the same between all the lights.
+The first year we had the string lights I didn’t secure them with zip ties and they sagged down to an awkwardly low height.
+If connecting more than one string, fold the cords back on themselves and secure with zip ties to keep the spacing the same between all your lights.

 - Install timer for lights.
 I absolutely love this timer!
 It turns the lights on automatically at dusk and you have a few different options for how long you want the lights to stay on for (for 2 hours, 4 hours, 6 hours, 8 hours, or until dawn).
 Even if we’re gone and we don’t have time to sit outside, it makes me happy just to see the lights on when we get home at night!
 It looks so beautiful!
 It works great for Christmas lights as well!

 These DIY Garden Posts looked kind of bare after I installed them and hung the lights, so I decided to add brackets to be able to use hanging baskets and lanterns.
 I am in love with the end result!
 They turned out even better than I had imagined!